Sports Tourism Education

 Gammon and Robinson provided the model thinking that can be capitalized for Indonesian tourism and educational stakeholders’ conceptualization.
 The model could stimulate tourism educator to move forward the sport tourism academic discussion from just managing and operating of mega events.
-But it caters both concerns of one’s participation a specific needs and motivation/ reason offered to sport and tourism related services and experiences.
+But, it also caters both concerns of one’s participation a specific needs and motivation/ reason offered to sport and tourism related services and experiences.
 The model broke down sport tourism concept into two intellectual discussion to endure academic interest and development, which are sport tourism and tourism sport.
 First, sport tourism is the place for discussing the topic of individual/ and groups of sports/ and traveller who actively or passively engage in competitive or recreational sport activity outside their usual environment.
 Whereas, tourism sport dedicates to capture one’s related needs and services for their secondary interest, actively or passively, in a competitive or recreational sport while travelling to/ and or staying in places outside their usual environment.
 These two-fold ideas of sports tourism might be translated to the academic future of tourism program study or even just stand-alone streaming offered in a tourism institutional.
 Pic.
 1 provide the sport tourism academic concept visualization to inform a wider tourism shareholders.